 It could be that you’re having trouble getting financial support from your co-parent, but that’s nothing to share with the kids.
 As tough as it may be, be sure the kids are out of the way before having a tough conversation about money.
 This one can be particularly challenging, as you may find yourself having to say “No” to requests from children who may be too young to understand that answer.

 Just because you’re no longer living together, doesn’t mean that your parental obligations have suddenly disappeared.
 Regardless of your agreement as far as visitation and time with each parent, be sure you’re living up to your obligations — and not just the “letter of the law”.
 Instead, look for ways that you can ease transitions between homes and different parenting styles.

 If there are problems with your child’s grades, communicate with your co-parent!
 Don’t feel the need to take all of the responsibility on yourself — or send all the responsibility to the other party, either.
 Co-parenting is a very mature decision and requires that both individuals are able to fully commit to supporting each other as well as the children that are involved.
 Look for ways to share both the good times as well as the not-so-great times, and see if you’re able to build a new comfort level supporting the children and each other as parents.

 How Salt Lake City, Utah Divorce Attorney David Pedrazas Can Help

 Even though you may be considering divorce, that doesn’t necessarily mean that both parents have to give up a healthy relationship with your children.
 Co-parenting is a wonderful way to continue to support your children as they grow and mature.
 Want to learn more about your rights during and after a divorce?
-Contact the Law Office of David Pedrazas today for a free case evaluation at 801-263-7078.
+Contact the Law Office of David Pedrazas today for a Legal Case Review at 801-263-7078.
 Learn more predictors of co-parenting success from a recent paper from the National Institutes of Health.